 Spanish teams at universities and research labs in Andalucía and the Basque Country are joining with other researchers in France, Ireland, Portugal, and the UK to use drones, from companies such as https://www.drdrone.ca/, and robotic technologies to promote development and maintenance of renewable energy sources.

 The multi-lateral research project, known by the acronym DURABLE for its longish name (‘Drones and maintenance robots for the promotion of renewable energies in the Atlantic region’), plans to map available technologies and maintenance needs for solar and wind energy parks across all five countries.
+To help support this research project there may be surveys that need to be taken to correlate certain data, this can be done easily by going onto websites such as Qualtrics, to help with setting out the questions in the right way.

 Financed with 3.9 million euros made available by the INTERREG Atlantic Area program through the European Regional Development Fund, the project aims to accelerate the production of renewables by using flying drones and robotic technologies to monitor operations and carry out maintenance at solar and wind energy installations.